 Practice in the Commercial Court

 In the Commercial Court the claimant must notify the court in writing about agreed extensions under CPR 2.11, giving brief written reasons for the agreed variation (PD 58.7.1).
-This applies equally to buffer orders under CPR 3.8(4) – see below.
+This applies equally to buffer orders under CPR 3.8(4) and extensions of time for particulars of claim and defence.
 PD 58.7.2 also says expressly what applies generally, namely that the court may make an order overriding an agreement by the parties varying a time limit.

 The parties can agree an extension of time for the defence of up to 28 days but the court’s permission is needed for a longer extension (CPR 15.5).
 You can’t rely on CPR 3.8(4) in these circumstances to avoid the need for obtaining permission for a further extension of up to 28 days.